 Whichever you decide, it’s surely a vegan dish that can satisfy your appetite with some roti/ chapati, naan bread, flatbread, or pitta bread.
-But I’d say enjoying it with rice is as good too if not better.
+But I’d say enjoying it with plain white Basmati rice is as good too if not better.

 Aloo Palak is almost always served at special occasions such as family gatherings, weddings, birthdays, Eid celebration, etc.

 And just like any food recipe, there are endless versions of how to make Aloo Palak.

 The recipe that I’m sharing with you is based on the recipes that I learned from my Pakistani sisters in law and my Gujarati friends.
 But as always, I’ve tweaked the recipe, and I’m happy with it now as my family and friends approve it as well.

 The Ingredients for making Aloo Palak

 Needless to say, this one ingredient is the most important.
 Otherwise, the dish won’t have the name of Aloo in it .
 As aloo means potatoes in English.

 As you may know that there are many types of spuds/ potatoes.
 But for this aloo palak, I suggest you go for the waxy types NOT the floury type.
 The reason is that the potatoes will hold their shapes when they are cooked and have a firm texture to bite.